dykyivladk1/PR/README.md

 This repository contains my **Practical Work in AI** at **Johannes Kepler University Linz (JKU)**.
 The project is based on the **DCASE 2023 Task 4: Sound Event Detection with Weak Labels and Synthetic Soundscapes** baseline system.

-The main goal of this work is to **reproduce the official DCASE 2023 baseline using a pretrained BEATs transformer** and to **analyze the impact of data augmentation techniques on Sound Event Detection performance**.
+The main goal of this work is to **reproduce the official DCASE 2023 baseline using a CRNN-based Sound Event Detection model** and to **analyze the impact of different data augmentation techniques on Sound Event Detection performance**.

 ---